Elder Law Certification

 Recertification File Extension

-If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2015 and applications must be postmarked by Aug.
+If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2018, and applications must be postmarked by Aug.
 31, 2018.
 This filing period is to become eligible to sit for the March 2019 Elder Law Exam.

 You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
-In order to become eligible to sit for the 2014 Elder Law Exam the abbreviated application must be postmarked by August 31, 2015.
+To become eligible to sit for the 2018 Elder Law Exam, the abbreviated application must be postmarked by Aug.
+31, 2018.

 Standards for Certification Of A Board Certified Elder Law Lawyer – Rules Regulating The Florida Bar 6-20

 Tallahassee, FL 32399-2300